Beneficial tips. May Allah SWT make it easy for our kids and for all parents this important task Ameen!

 8) Don’t be the slave to your money:

-When your income increase don’t adapt high standards of living.
+When your income increase doesn’t adopt high standards of living.
 It might be fun to drive a flashy car and live in a big house, or having an extravagant wedding.
 Your ego will enjoy the quick boost resulting from spending your money on your desires.
-But it could chain you specially when your spending leads you into the debt.
+But it could chain you especially when your spending leads you into the debt.

 The smarter idea is to value your freedom and spend wisely.
 Less glamorous require fewer mental pressures as well less maintenance.
-A simple life-style ‘ll give you ability to focus on your productivity with better goals.
+A simple lifestyle gives you the ability to focus on your productivity with better goals.

 9) What will go with you?

 To prioritize the things, it is better to always think what will matter in the end of life.
 What will go with us, and what we will leave behind in this world.

 Ending materialism means to develop a balance between physical and spiritual needs by seeing possessions as neutral.
 Moreover, it is important to understand the purpose of our life is to set our priorities, which will stop our endless chasing after the wind.

 Tafseer Surah Aal-Imran Ayaat 96-97 [Part 2] “And [due] to Allah from the people is a pilgrimage to the House – for whoever is able to find thereto a way.”
 This ayah established the obligation of performing Hajj.
 There are many ahadeeth that mention it as one of the pillars and fundamentals of […]

 🌅 سورة الفرقان🌅